ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 - The total duration of the survey will be specified
 - Each subsequent sample is assumed to be independent of the prior samples

-2. A longitudinal sample will sample the SAME population on defined time steps (e.g., sample the same 5% of households each month for 6 months)
+2. A longitudinal sample will sample the **same** population on defined time steps (e.g., sample the same 5% of households each month for 6 months)

 - The sample will be taken at set time intervals (monthly, annually) that the research team will communicate in terms of time steps
 - The total duration of the survey will be specified
-- Once there are stable addresses, the sample will be taken and kept the same at the address level.
-For now, when addresses are not stable, we can keep the same households instead.
+- The sample will be taken and kept the same for all households

 **What to Sample**